Whether you're traveling to Bulgaria for tourism, business, study, or other reasons, navigating the visa application process can seem complicated.

 These appointments are usually straightforward, focusing on your travel intentions and your documents.

-Bulgaria visa costs
+Bulgarian visa costs

 You can expect to pay €90 for a Schengen visa (short-stay), but long-stay visas will typically cost more.
 Keep in mind that visa fees can change, so always check with the Bulgarian embassy.
-In addition to that, it’s important to know that Bulgaria visa fees are non-refundable, even in the event of application rejection.
+In addition to that, it’s important to know that Bulgarian visa fees are non-refundable, even in the event of application rejection.

 Is Bulgaria part of the Schengen zone?